Sleightttt/ootify-clone/README.md

 This project is a clone of the website OOTify for demo purposes only.
 Built in React using only the base packages that come with create-react-app.
 This page was built within two days.

+## Changelog

+1-24-23 Added plan to readme

+### Current tasks

+1. add more pages to website
+2. host website on render

 ## Available Scripts

 CD into the 'ootify' directory